Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-3-ASC-Security-Policy.md

 > ❗ Important: <br>
 > Security misconfigurations are a major cause of security incidents

-5. On the **Deny - Prevent resource creation (Preview)**, select **Azure subscription 1** (which is currently set to audit mode).
+5. On the **Deny - Prevent resource creation**, select **Azure subscription 1** (which is currently set to audit mode).
 This allow you to ensure that from now on, storage account without the security transfer feature turned on will be denied.

 ![Prevent resource creation](../Images/asc-storage-deny-policy.gif?raw=true)